Connecticut Cracked Windshield Laws

 Other laws and regulations:

-• Obstructed windshield regulations: No sign, poster, or other non-transparent material that obstructs visibility is permitted unless in a 7-inch square on bottom passenger side, or 5-inch square in bottom corner on driver side of the windscreen.
+• Obstructed windshields: No sign, poster, or other non-transparent material that obstructs visibility is permitted unless in a 7-inch square on bottom passenger side, or 5-inch square in bottom corner on driver side of the windscreen.

-• Replacement windshields: Replacement windshield glass must be of the same kind and quality, and any repairs should restore vehicle to its original state.
+• Replacement windshields: Replacement windshield glass must be of the same kind and quality.
+Glass repairs should restore vehicle to its original state.

 Driving with obscured vision in Connecticut is considered a traffic infraction.